-The Rubik’s Cube is a classic puzzle which was invented in 1974.
+The Rubik’s Cube is a classic puzzle that was invented in 1974.
 It was initially called the ‘Magic Cube’, but later it was named after its inventor Erno Rubik.

 There is an interesting story behind how Rubik conceived the idea of the Rubik’s Cube.
 One day, he was toying around with a few blocks which were attached together using a rubber band.
 While doing so, he tried several twists, due to which the rubber band broke.
 This interested him even more in the structural problem of how the blocks can be independently moved for a random number of turns without making the cube fall apart.
 After trying several times, he eventually succeeded in it.
 Rubik created the Rubik’s Cube after solving the structural problem.

 The Rubik’s Cube is a 3D combination puzzle game.
 You will find each of the six faces of the cube covered by nine colored stickers.
-There are six solid colors, which are white, yellow, red, blue, orange and green.
-Nowadays, the most current models have white opposite to yellow, blue opposite to green, and orange opposite to red.
-Red, white and blue are arranged to form a clockwise order.
+There are six solid colors, which are white, yellow, red, blue, orange, and green.
+Nowadays, the most current models have the white opposite to yellow, blue opposite to green, and orange opposite to red.
+Red, white, and blue are arranged to form a clockwise order.
 Earlier, the cubes did not have any specific color arrangement.
-The position of the colors was different from cube to cube.
-There is an inbuilt pivot mechanism which enables each face of the cube to turn individually, and that’s how all the colors get mixed up.
+The position of the colors was different from the cube to the cube.
+There is an inbuilt pivot mechanism that enables each face of the cube to turn individually, and that’s how all the colors get mixed up.

 About the inventor